You must bring the following with you:

 Our Cape tour includes 19 spectacular mountain passes.

-All hotels are 2 or 3 Star with pool.
+All hotels are 2 or 3 Star with pools.

 South Africans of all races are exceptionally hospitable and simply delight in meeting visitors.